scylladb/seastar-website/content/home.md

 * Seastar HTTPD: web server
 * [Seastar Memcached](http://www.seastar-project.org/memcached/): a fast server for the Memcache key-value store

-# Getting started with Seastar
+# Getting Started with Seastar

 Source code is available from the [Seastar repository on GitHub](https://github.com/scylladb/seastar).